 Interplay between spatial, genetic and evolutionary processes

 Understanding and predicting the spatio-temporal dynamics of populations remains a central goal in ecology.
 Much of my current research focuses on evaluating the genetic and demographic consequences of changes in habitat through time.
-The integration of geospatial and genetic data provide insights into the evolutionary mechanisms underlying recent divergences in ecology, phenotype and behavior (Brown et al. 2010 J. Biogeogr.; Brown & Knowles Mol.
+The integration of geospatial and genetic data provide insights into the evolutionary mechanisms underlying recent divergences in ecology, phenotype and behavior (Brown & Knowles Mol.
 Ecol.
 2012; Gehara, Summers & Brown 2013 Evo.
-Ecol.) and the genetic consequences of future climate change (Brown et al. 2016 Am.
+Ecol.; French & Brown 2019 Mol.
+Phylo.
+Evo.) and the genetic consequences of future climate change (Brown et al. 2016 Am.
 J. Botany).

 Understanding the drivers of the distributions of species, communities and ecosystems remains a fundamental aim across ecology and evolution.
 Within this topic, one broad field of study seeks to characterize and compare the ecological niches of species, with the ultimate goal of assessing how niches evolve.
-In the last few years, in collaboration with A. Carnaval (City College of NY), we have been developing novel quantitative tests of niche similarity and niche divergence based on characterizations of niches in environmental space.
+In the last few years, in collaboration with Ana Carnaval (CCNY), we have been developing novel quantitative tests of niche divergence in environmental space.
 These new quantitative methods address two major shortfalls of other methods that rely on assumptions of equilibrium distributions and are biased by the spatial abundance and availability of environments.
-Stay tuned for the release as an open-source R package.
+These methods have been released as an open-source R package named humboldt (Brown & Carnaval 2019 Front.
+Biogeo).

 Mechanisms of Biodiversity Patterns